qcr/benchbot_eval/README.md

 ![semantic_slam_object_map](./docs/semantic_slam_obmap.png)

 Solutions to semantic SLAM tasks require the generation of a semantic object map for a given environment that the agent has explored.
-All object instances from any of the 30 classes must be identified, & 3D bounding boxes must be axis aligned to the world coordinate system.
+All object instances from any of the 30 classes must be identified, & object cuboids in the map must be axis aligned to the world coordinate system.
 World coordinate frame information is given by `'poses'` observations generated by the BenchBot API.

-Evaluation compares the semantic object map provided by the detections with the ground-truth map of the environment.
-The evaluation process currently uses 3D mAP and a bird's eye view 2D mAP ("mapbev") to determine the level of success in the task.
+Evaluation compares the semantic object map provided by the agent with the ground-truth map of the environment using a novel object map quality (OMQ) measure.
+This measure is based on the probabilistic object detection quality measure PDQ (PDQ [paper](http://openaccess.thecvf.com/content_WACV_2020/papers/Hall_Probabilistic_Object_Detection_Definition_and_Evaluation_WACV_2020_paper.pdf) and [code](https://github.com/david2611/pdq_evaluation))

+#### Object Map Quality (OMQ)
+Object map quality compares ground-truth cuboids of a scene with the proposed object cuboids of a generated map.
+It compares both how well proposals overlap with ground-truth objects and how well they have semantically labelled the objects in the map.
+The steps for calculating this are as follows:

+1. For every object in the proposed map, we compare it to all ground-truth objects both spatially and semantically, calculating a quality score for each.

+    a) **Spatial Quality** is the 3D IoU of the ground-truth and proposed cuboids being compared.

+    b) **Label Quality** is the probability given to the correct class label of the ground-truth object being compared to.

+    c) The final pairwise object quality for the proposed and ground-truth objects is then the geometric mean of these two sub-qualities.
+**Note**, if either quality score is zero (e.g. no overlap between proposed and ground-truth cuboids), the pairwise score will be zero.

+2. We optimally assign proposed objects from your map with the ground-truth objects, establishing our "true positives" (some non-zero quality), false negatives (no pairwise quality match ground-truth objects), and false positives (no pairwise quality match proposed objects).

+3. We calculate a false positive cost for all false positive proposed objects (maximum confidence given to non-background class)

+4. We calculate an overall OMQ score as the sum of all "true positive" qualities divided by the number of "true positives", number of false negatives, and total false positive cost

+You will receive as output this overall OMQ score, alongside average pairwise overall, spatial, and label qualities averaged over the number of "true positive" objects.

 ### Scene change detection (SCD)